UNINETTSigma2/documentation/getting_help/qa-sessions.md

 suggestions on how to improve services, and get advice for your projects.

-Join us on [Zoom](https://uit.zoom.us/j/65507988731), get yourself a coffee or tea and have a chat.
+Join us on [Zoom](https://uit.zoom.us/j/66032115387), get yourself a coffee or tea and have a chat.
 It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

-This time we will start with a **15 min seminar about typical but somewhat cryptic errors and problems on our HPC systems.**
+This time we will start with a **15 min seminar about the new European HPC cluster LUMI and how you might benefit from it.**
 Afterwards we have the open question and answer session.

 We can talk about: